 Why a research demonstrator (and not a product)?

 Because we are still learning.
 There are sharp edges around resource limits, tool reliability, evaluation, and safety.
-We're optimistic that these seams will tighten, perhaps one day something like Agentic Workflows are integrated directly into GitHub.com, but we're not there yet.
-Shipping a research demonstrator facilitates conversations with providers of agentic engines, product designers, and the GitHub Community.
+We’re optimistic that these seams will tighten, perhaps one day something like Agentic Workflows are integrated directly into GitHub.com, but we’re not there yet.
+Shipping a research demonstrator facilitates conversations with providers of coding agents, product designers, and the GitHub Community.
 This lets us learn out in the open with you: what abstractions stick, what stays portable across engines, and what governance and UX patterns teams actually need.

 Get involved